 - 16.1 The mover of a motion or amendment will read it and state that it is so moved but will not speak to it until it is seconded. - 16.2 The chairperson will manage the debate by allowing the councillor who proposed the motion the option of speaking first on the motion.
 The chairperson will then call on any other councillors who wish to speak against the motion and then alternatively for and against the motion as available, until all councillors who wish to speak have had the opportunity. - 16.3 A councillor may make a request to the chairperson for further information before or after the motion or amendment is seconded. - 16.4 The mover of a motion or amendment has the right to reply.
 Each councillor will speak no more than once to the same motion or same amendment except as a right of reply.
-Once the right of reply has been delivered the debate ends. - 16.5 Each speaker will be restricted to not more than five (5) minutes unless the chairperson rules otherwise. - 16.6 Where two or more councillors indicate they may wish to speak at the same time, the chairperson will determine who is entitled to priority. - 16.7 In accordance with section 254H of the Local Government Regulation 2012 (LGR), if a decision made at the council meeting is inconsistent with a recommendation or advice given to the council by an advisor, the minutes of the meeting must include a statement of the reasons for not adopting the recommendation or advice.
+Once the right of reply has been delivered the debate ends.

-Doc Number: STAT-PRO-025 Date Effective: 24/04/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 5 Page 12 of 31
+Doc Number: STAT-PRO-025 Date Effective: 11/11/2024 This document is uncontrolled when printed Document Owner: Office of the CEO Version 6 Page 12 of 37